-Her musical journey began at the age of 5 and at age 12 she gained entrance to the Affiliated Middle School of China Conservatory with a major in dulcimer.
-Later she was recommended for immediate admission to China Conservatory, where she obtained the Master Degree of Arts in Musical Performance in 2010.
-As an ambassador of art and culture, she had performed in over 30 different countries and regions across the globe and she has collaborated with numerous acclaimed musicians in many unprecedented projects that explore connections between the musical worlds of China and the others.
-She has contributed to local Chinese community’s cultural awareness and she was awarded honorable member of Chinese Music Society of Greater Washington for her dedication and contribution of cultural exchange and she was appointed an international program officer of BLCU Arts College to better build cooperation abroad.
+Her musical journey began at the age of 5, and at age 12, she gained entrance to the Affiliated Middle School of the China Conservatory with a major in dulcimer.
+Later, she was recommended for immediate admission to the China Conservatory, where she obtained the Master's Degree of Arts in Musical Performance in 2010.
+As an ambassador of art and culture, she has performed in over 30 different countries and regions across the globe, and she has collaborated with numerous acclaimed musicians in many unprecedented projects that explore connections between the musical worlds of China and the others.
+She has contributed to the local Chinese community’s cultural awareness, and she was named an honorable member of the Chinese Music Society of Greater Washington for her dedication and contribution to cultural exchange.
+She was also appointed an international program officer of BLCU Arts College to better build cooperation abroad.

 Meanwhile, she is intrigued by various cultures and music from other parts of the world, which have given her more challenges and ideas.
-Her music reflects her role as a leader of younger generation Chinese musicians, and her understanding of traditional and contemporary music, from the east to the west.
+Her music reflects her role as a leader of younger Chinese musicians and her understanding of traditional and contemporary music from the east to the west.
 She wishes to let the world hear the sound from the East in her unique way.

 Tom Teasley, described in the Washington Post as “a multi-instrumental genius,” maintains a unique career as a solo percussionist, composer and collaborator.
 He is the 2016 Drummie Awardwinner for “World Percussionist of the Year by Drum!
 Magazine.
 Tom is a 2010, 2011 and 2017 Helen Hayes Theatre Award recipient for outstanding sound design (nominations in 2012, 2014, 2015).